tetrahedronix/essential-script/readme.txt

 5. Support JavaScript/XML/HTML.
 6. With Widgets.
 7. Now with support for Shortcodes API!
+8. New!
+Include options for async and defer attributes
-8. Free as in speech.
+9. Free as in speech.

 == Installation ==
 This section describes how to install the plugin and get it working: